This topic describes the limits on search indexes.

 Index limits

-The following table describes the limits on the number of rows, total size of data, number of fields, read and write rate, synchronization latency, and Nested fields in a search index, and the limits on the fields in the data table for which the search index is created.
+The following table describes the limits of a search index.
+These limits include the number of rows, total data size, number of fields, read and write rate, synchronization latency, and nested fields.
+The table also describes the limits on the fields in the data table from which the search index is created.

 Number of search indexes | None | We recommend that you create only one search index that contains all fields that you want to retrieve. |